a collection of notes on areas of personal interest

 This photograph, which was taken in Wakra in the mid-seventies, together with the two sketches below it, show a more developed form of ceiling coving than those above.
 They demonstrate not only how the corners were reinforced structurally, but how effective the cantilever can be in reducing the span of the mangrove pole beams, and in transferring the weight of the roof and its construction, onto the walls.

-Internally, I have been told that the walls were sometimes strengthened at the corners by the incorporation of diagonally located mangrove poles.
+Internally the walls were usually strengthened at their corners by the incorporation of diagonally located mangrove poles, a necessity where there is no bonding possibility with the hasa construction.
 Incidentally, in the lower sketch I have shown the corners of the masonry wall structure here as being finished at right angles rather than rounded as is shown in the next photograph, below the sketches.
-In the photograph above you can see, to the right, that two poles have been inserted on top of the wall construction, with hasa being taken across them to turn the corner, and then juss packed in both to consolidate the stones as well as being worked to produce the finished moulding for the cornice.
+In the photograph above you can see, to the right, that two poles have been inserted on top of the wall construction – one at the top and one at the bottom of the coved cornice – with hasa being taken across them to turn the corner, and then juss packed in both to consolidate the stones as well as being worked to produce the finished moulding for the cornice.
 These two sketches below the photo are a theoretical illustration of how this was carried out.
 The wall and roof construction above the mangrove poles have been left out for clarity of illustration.
+The lower photograph here was taken in March 1972 at the old palace of Sheikh Abdullah bin Jassim on al-Salata prior to the work of reconstruction being carried out as part of the creation of the Qatar National Museum, and illustrates a typical treatment of ceiling corners.

 Buildings in the interior were generally fortified, as mentioned elsewhere, so openings had to be restricted in order to maintain security as well as being located well above ground level.
 This was also true, to some extent, of houses on the coast where there was the possibility of attack by raiders.
 This, and the requirement for privacy for the family, led to the characteristic blank ground floor walls of urban settlements.